BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/nw.md

 ---
 **Separation Assistant's Morbid Fixation:** Blessing of Protection will fully immune this fixate and should be used to prevent your targeted player having to move away.
 Keep in mind a hunter should generally Feign Death this, a rogue can Vanish or Evasion and so on.

+**Zolramus Bonecarver's Bone Fly:** This mob will apply a stacking hard hitting debuff to your tank, use Hammer of Justice or Blinding Light to prevent the mobs from finish the cast.

 **Loyal Creations and Goregrind's Tenderize + Mutilate:** You can Blessing of Protection + taunt these two abilities to make it easier for your tank, or if you do not have it available you can Shield of the Righteous and taunt the tenderize to reset your tanks stacks but make sure he's taunting the mob back before the Mutilate.

 **Corpse Harvester's Throw Flesh:** The damage from this ability will start to almost one shot the higher the key goes if the player are not prepared.
 Blessing of Protection will immune this damage.
 Make sure to use Hammer of Justice and Blinding Light frequently on these mobs.